 d) Notes - These include a summary of the significant accounting policies and analysis of significant figures within the Annual Accounts, as well as other explanatory information.

 8. Financial Performance

-Revenue and Expenditure Monitoring Reports were presented at every Orkney IJB meeting.
+Revenue and Expenditure Monitoring Reports were presented at Orkney IJB meetings throughout the year.
 The purpose of the reports is to set out the current position and projected financial year end out-turn.